 - Raw materials – mineral/aggregate geoscience

 - Geochemistry, geophysics, 3D geological modelling, and public perception and understanding

-Comprising 150 researchers, seven research institutions and collaborating with more than sixty industry partners, our vision is to be a world leader in applied geoscience research, discovery, and public understanding of Earth’s critical resources and environment for a sustainable society.
+Comprising 150 researchers, eight research institutions and collaborating with more than sixty industry partners, our vision is to be a world leader in applied geoscience research, discovery, and public understanding of Earth’s critical resources and environment for a sustainable society.

 - University College Dublin

 - NUI Galway